StackVista/stackstate-docs/setup/agent/linux.md

 ### Agent configuration

-The StackState Agent configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.
+The StackState Agent V2 configuration is located in the file `/etc/stackstate-agent/stackstate.yaml`.
 The `apiKey` and `baseUrl` specified during installation will be added here by the install script.
 No further configuration should be required, however, a number of advanced configuration options are available.

 ### Advanced Agent configuration

 #### Blacklist and inclusions

-Processes reported by the StackState Agent can optionally be filtered using a blacklist.
+Processes reported by StackState Agent V2 can optionally be filtered using a blacklist.
 Using this in conjunction with inclusion rules will allow otherwise excluded processes to be included.

 The blacklist is specified as a list of regex patterns.
 Inclusions override the blacklist patterns, these are used to include processes that consume a lot of resources.
 Each inclusion type specifies an amount of processes to report as the top resource using processes.
 For `top_cpu` and `top_mem` a threshold must first be met, meaning that a process needs to consume a higher percentage of resources than the specified threshold before it is reported.

-To specify a blacklist and/or inclusions, edit the below settings in the Agent configuration file `/etc/stackstate-agent/stackstate.yaml` and [restart the StackState Agent](#start-stop-or-restart-the-agent).
+To specify a blacklist and/or inclusions, edit the below settings in the Agent configuration file `/etc/stackstate-agent/stackstate.yaml` and [restart StackState Agent V2](#start-stop-or-restart-the-agent).

 | Configuration item | Description |
 |:---|:---|